How To Choose A Perfect Domain Name

 • Your domain name should be something that people can spell just from hearing it.
 Numbers are usually bad in domain names because people won’t know whether to use the numerals or spell the numbers out.

 You should also keep in mind, though, that getting people to remember an alternative spelling isn’t always easy.
 The food delivery service Goldbelly, for example, used to be called “Goldbely.”
-In the service’s early years, it’s possible that business was lost because people didn’t know the correct spelling of the domain name.
+In the service’s early years, it is possible that business was lost because people didn’t know the correct spelling of the domain name.

 3. Check Your Domain Name Ideas For Availability